-Bloggers and brands alike should be aware of the FTC’s recently updated guidelines for making necessary disclosures in sponsored content.
-The guidelines had been in place since 2000, so clearly some touch ups were in order.
+Influencers and brands alike should be aware of the FTC’s guidelines for making necessary disclosures in sponsored content.
+The guidelines have been in place since 2000, but were updated in March of 2013.

 I’ll give you the short version: if bloggers receive anything of value (free samples, payment, sponsored trips, etc.), this needs to be made clear to the reader up front.
 Like this.
 (Nice job, Chris Brogan!)

 Disclosure rules apply to your social networks, too.
-If you’re tweeting about how great your new camera is, and you received the camera for free, you need to disclose that in the tweet.
+If you’re tweeting about how great the new Mercedes-Benz is, and you received a week-long test drive of the car for free, you need to disclose that in the tweet.
 Like Steve Garfield does:

 Yes, 140 characters doesn’t give you much space.
 No, the FTC doesn’t care.
 Disclose.
 If necessary, use a short URL that clearly indicates important disclosure information is available, and when using hashtags, use #ad or #sponsored.
 Readers don’t all understand what #spon means.